MarijaAvramovic/landing-page/README.md

 *I had to revise flex property multiple times. flex 1, flex wrap check if responsive

-so far it took me 2 hr for all of this.
+so far it took me 3,5 hr for landing page

+looking forward to check solution and then learn how to branch and change content so landing page has my own content